cedesk/cedesk.github.io/pages/pages-root-folder/index.md

              <li>Concurrent work</li>
              <li>Interactive Analytics</li>
          </ul>
-         CEDESK does not duplicate the functionality of existing engineering tools, but rather interconnects existing tools to provide fast and easy-to-use integration among engineering disciplines.'
+         CEDESK does not duplicate the functionality of existing engineering tools, but rather interconnects existing tools to provide fast and easy-to-use integration among engineering disciplines.
+         See <a href="/comparison/">tool comparison</a>.'
   image: ''
 widget3:
   title: "Use &amp; Contribute"
   url: '/setup/'
   image: ''
-  text: ''
+  text: 'Installation packages of the tool are available for Windows, MacOS and Linux <a href="/setup/">here</a>.
+            <br/><br/>
+            Check out the source code on <a href="https://github.com/cedesk/data-exchange">GitHub</a> and the
+            <a href="/developers-guide/">developers guide</a>, report
+            <a href="https://github.com/cedesk/data-exchange/issues">issues</a> or adopt it your needs and join
+            the developers community.'
 callforaction:
   url: '/development/'
   text: Get started and contribute to the development ›